 While managing schedule changes has always been challenging for the air travel industry, the frequent flight cancellations and schedule changes during the COVID-19 pandemic have brought these challenges to the forefront.

 Without industry-standard terms, processes and guidelines, schedule changes are difficult to navigate.
-The Irregular Operations and Schedule Changes subgroup of the Debit Memo Working Group has been working to change this.
+The Irregular Operations and Schedule Changes subgroup of the Debit Memo Working Group (DMWG) has been working to change this.

 Recommendations for Managing Airline Schedule Changes contains guidelines for airlines, travel agencies and global distribution systems (GDSs), with the intent to increase consistency, clarity and efficiency for the global travel community as it manages both planned and unplanned airline schedule changes.
 The document was created with extensive collaboration, vetting and input from airlines, travel agencies and GDSs.